The Copper Story

 Copper in its' natural state is shiny and raw.
 It is a soft metal that is easily malleable either by hand or with pliers and metal forming tools.
 All of our designs are hand-made using raw copper, whether sheet metal or copper wire.
 The copper is sourced from UK companies that supply the industrial trades.
 Visit our range of downloadable tutorials here to learn how to make our designs.

 It’s a lengthy process to make shiny new copper look yummy, in a weathered way.
 To take a piece from raw copper to the end varnished product can take longer than it does to make.
 We think the result is worth it!
 Out in the wild, raw copper will form a natural aged patina over time, getting darker and darker as the copper metal reacts with the oxygen in the air, similar to a tarnish.
 We reduce the time that natural patina takes by using the chemical liver of sulphur, bathing the pieces in a long and relaxing soak in the hot patina solution.
 An oxidised patina finish is achieved easily, covering the copper in varying colours depending on the temperature and duration the piece is soaked in the solution.
 Designer Nicola likes the dark black mat patina the most, to get as much contrast when polished as possible.
 Other colours can be achieved from reds to browns.

 Sealing the Patina

 2.)
-ProtectaClear is a tough non yellowing varnish that is safe to wear against the skin.
-We use the highest quality varnish available on the market which gives the piece a high gloss finish.
+A high grade liquid varnish that is non yellowing varnish and safe to wear against the skin.
+We use the highest quality varnish available on the market which gives the piece a super glossy finish.
 It seals and protects copper sheet and wire from tarnish, oxidation and corrosion.
 This is applied by hand with a brush twice, which is quite time-consuming to achieve an even finish.
-It’s the most effective, durable and glossy finish designer Nicola has found.
 It has a curing time of 5 days, which is quite a wait, and does need a bit of baby-sitting over the first few hours, but the super glossy finish is just perfect!